lunayuehuang/MSE544_Week2_Hands_on/README.md

 Traceback (most recent call last):
 File "marco.py", line 1, in <module>
-from tensorflow.keras.callbacks import ReduceLROnPlateau,ModelCheckpoint
+from tensorflow.keras.callbacks import ReduceLROnPlateau, ModelCheckpoint
 ModuleNotFoundError: No module named 'tensorflow'

 ### Step 4: Evaluate the model.<a name="step4"></a>

 The final step is to evaluate the accuracy of the model you obtained from previous training steps.

 It takes 2 scripts to complete this setp.
 The first script that you need is the `evaluate.py` that you created yourself.
 The second script requires you to create your own `script_evaluate`.
-It's very similar to `script`,just a few things need to be changed.
+It's very similar to `script`, just a few things need to be changed.

 **Then submit it as batch job.**